 O-Fest, VU's orientation, is hands-down the best way to become familiar with uni life, in a fun and relaxed environment, according to recent Bachelor of Education (P-12) graduate Troy Flores.

 Alice Growden, Bachelor of Commerce (Applied Finance)/Law alum, used O-Fest to sign up for a whole host of university experiences.
-She joined VU’s Dictum Society and has helped publish several law-based articles, and she has volunteered for various leadership positions.
+She joined VU’s and has helped publish several law-based articles, and she has volunteered for various leadership positions.